DimKush/allocator_self_v2/README.md

 # allocator_self_v2
-Another implementation of default std::allocator to trick std::map and std::list containers, that its values will be storage in one memory cluster like std::vector or std::array.
+Another implementation of default std::allocator to trick std::map, std::list etc containers, that it's values will be storage in one memory cluster like std::vector or std::array.

 ## The main purpose
 The main purpose of this project is to trick C++ default memory allocating and try to safe all elements near each other.